gddavidson/data-cleaning-project/CodeBook.md

-# Data Dictionary - Averages by Activity, Subject for variables in the features.txt file containing avg() or std()
+# Data Dictionary - Averages by activityDesc, subjectCode

+Averages are calculated for a subset of the variables in the features.txt file containing avg() or std()

 ## activityDesc